yodrew/yodrew.github.io/_pages/protocol.md

 We need profound rest to recover from exhaustion or injury.
 This makes our task in darkness simple and clear: maintain the conditions of rest.
 This frees the autonomic self to return the whole being to health and function as quickly as possible.
 The autonomic self does most of the work and all the complicated parts.
 It indicates to the volitional self the simple ways to help

 Darkroom retreating is nothing less than recovery of the lost self.
 In darkness, you will begin to reunite with yourself.
 It's as if a peg-legged sailor were to awaken one day to find his leg had started to grow back.
-The more you com back to ourself happens, the more you become your own guide.
-This chapter helps you navigate your first retreats.
-It is a map, a reference, if you or your supporters get lost.
+The more you come back to yourself, the more you become your own guide.
+This chapter helps you do your first retreats.
+It is a map.
+You and your supporters can refer to it if any of you get lost.

 Hygienic darkroom retreating is new, and I am still learning.
 The final authority in hygiene is life itself.
 Consider these notes from the field and an invitation to explore an idea whose time has come.